DickinsonCollege/FarmData2/INSTALL.md

 3. Click "Connect".
 4. If nothing happens and the TigerVNC Viewer quits, wait a moment and try again.
 It typically takes a few moments for the VNC server in the container to start.

-When the TigerVNC Viewer connects to the FarmData2 Development Environment, a window like the one below will open displaying the Desktop of the Debian Linux system that is running in the docker container.
+When the TigerVNC Viewer connects to the FarmData2 development environment, a window like the one below will open displaying the desktop of the Debian Linux system that is running in the docker container.

 ![The FarmData2 development environment.](media/DevEnvDesktop.jpg)